uf-reef-avl/reef_control/README.md

 The u(PID), v(PID), w(PID), d(PID) and yaw(PID) are the PID gains for the body frame x,y,z velocities, altitude and yaw respectively.
 *hover_throttle* is the percentage thrust required to keep the vehicle in a stable hover.
 The max parameters are set subsequently.

-*face_target* parameter is used to decide if you want the vehicle heading to face the next waypoint, *fly_fixed_wing* is used make a multirotor platform "fly like a fixed wing vehicle" i.e, instead of a hover and yaw, there will be a slight forward velocity as it yaws.
+*face_target* parameter is used to decide if you want the vehicle heading to face the next waypoint, *fly_fixed_wing* is used make a multirotor platform "fly like a fixed wing vehicle" where instead of a hovering and yawing, there will be a slight forward velocity as it yaws.

 ## Dynamic Tuning
-Dynamic tuning has been used in our lab inorder to tune the PID gains while the vehicle is in flight.
+Dynamic tuning has been used in our lab in order to tune the PID gains while the vehicle is in flight.
 When using this, please exercise caution as drastic changes to certain gains can lead to crashes.

 The dynamic tuning uses the yaml parameters as the default values.
 Hence the gains are launched using a namespace which is the SAME as the name of the node (refer to launch file).
 If this is NOT the case all the gains will be set to the default value in the [configure](./cfg/Gains.cfg) file.
 Please refer to the [tutorial](http://wiki.ros.org/dynamic_reconfigure/Tutorials/HowToWriteYourFirstCfgFile) for the dynamic configure for more details.